cliffordx/legalbai/pages/BarSyllabus2024___Criminal Law.md

 	- F. Extinction of Criminal Liability id:: 64ea2640-7f4e-490d-ab3b-50933d043a4e
 		- Total Extinction (Revised Penal Code, Art.
-89) collapsed:: true
+89)
 			- Death of Convict
 			- Service of Sentence
 			- Amnesty
 			- Absolute Pardon
 			- Prescription of Crimes ^{(See Periods of Prescription for Violations Penalized by Special Acts (R.A.
 No. 3326, Secs.
 1-2)}
 			- Prescription of Penalties
 			- Marriage between the Offender and the Offended Party (Revised Penal Code, Arts.
 266-C and 344)
 		- Partial Extinction(Revised Penal Code, Art.94, as amended by R.A.
 No.10592, Secs.2-5)
 			- Conditional Pardon(Act No.1524)
 			- Commutation of Sentence
 			- Good Conduct» Allowances(Revised Penal Code, Art.97, as amended by R.A.
 No,10592, Sec.3)
 			- Parole
 			- Probation(P.D.
 No.968, Secs.4,9 and16, as amended by R.A.
 No.10707)
 	- G. Civil Liability *Ex-Delicto*
 		- Primary and Subsidiary